 Contracting and Reporting Conservatism around a Change in Fiduciary Duties

-We exploit an influential 1991 Delaware court ruling to simultaneously examine two types of conservatism that play important roles in resolving creditor-owner agency conflicts: contracting conservatism and reporting conservatism.
+We exploit an influential 1991 Delaware court ruling to examine simultaneously two types of conservatism that play important roles in resolving creditor-owner agency conflicts: contracting conservatism and reporting conservatism.
 The ruling expanded managerial fiduciary duties in favor of creditors for Delaware-incorporated firms in the vicinity of insolvency.
-Using a handcollected sample of debt contracts around the event date, we find that, following the ruling, debt contracts are less likely to include conservative adjustments to accounting numbers used to measure covenant compliance (i.e., contracting conservatism decreases), while borrowing firms’ public financial reporting becomes more conservative (i.e., reporting conservatism increases).
-The evidence suggests a replacement of contracting conservatism with reporting conservatism as creditors gain more power, and is consistent with the conjecture that reporting conservatism becomes relatively more cost effective than contracting conservatism in resolving the agency conflicts following an increase in fiduciary duties favoring creditors.
-We directly test for and find that the decrease in contracting conservatism in response to the ruling is concentrated in firms that exhibit a greater increase in reporting conservatism.
-In addition, the substitution appears more pronounced when there are ex-ante fewer creditor-owner agency conflicts (fewer covenants and lower debt levels) or greater financial reporting credibility (greater past financial reporting conservatism or presence of Big 6 auditors).
+In those firms, following the ruling, debt contracts are less likely to include conservative adjustments to accounting numbers used for covenant compliance (i.e., contracting conservatism decreases), while public financial reporting becomes more conservative (i.e., reporting conservatism increases).
+The decrease in contracting conservatism is concentrated in firms that exhibit a greater increase in reporting conservatism, suggesting that reporting conservatism is more cost effective in resolving agency conflicts.
+In addition, the substitution effect is more pronounced in firms facing greater business uncertainty and firms with greater board independence.

 Keywords: Contracting Conservatism; Reporting Conservatism; Debt Contracting; Fiduciary Duties; Corporate Governance

 Suggested Citation: Suggested Citation